-Lastly, since gradients can not be propagated through the discrete samples, we adapt two approaches to circumvent this problem.
+Lastly, since gradients can not be propagated through the discrete samples, we use two approaches to circumvent this problem.
 For the content preservation reward (Eq.~\ref{eq:sim}) and fluency reward (Eq.~\ref{eq:lang}), we use the REINFORCE~\citep{williams1992simple} algorithm to optimize the model,

-We approximate the expectation by greedy decoding and the log-likelihood is normalized by sequence length, i.e.~$\frac{1}{L}\sum_{i=1}^L \log p_g(\tilde{w}_i)$, where $\tilde{w}_i$ denotes the $i$-th token of $\tilde{x}_s$ and $L$ is sequence length.
+We approximate the expectation by greedy decoding and the log-likelihood is normalized by sequence length, i.e.,~$\frac{1}{L}\sum_{i=1}^L \log p_g(\tilde{w}_i)$, where $\tilde{w}_i$ denotes the $i$-th token of $\tilde{x}_s$ and $L$ is sequence length.
 For the style transfer accuracy reward (Eq.~\ref{eq:cls}) and naturalness reward (Eq.~\ref{eq:adv}), we use a different approach to generate a continuous approximation of the discrete tokens, which allows gradients to be back-propagated to the generator.
 Namely, taking the style classifier $f_{cls}$ as an example, we use the distribution $p_i$ of each token produced by the generator as the input of the classifier.
 This distribution is then multiplied by the classifier's word embedding matrix $W^{embed}$ to obtain a weighted average of word embeddings: